SMEISEN/AutoPQ/README.md

 Generating probabilistic forecasts by sampling in the cINN's latent space is based on:
 > K. Phipps, B. Heidrich, M. Turowski, M. Wittig, R. Mikut, and V. Hagenmeyer, “Generating probabilistic forecasts from arbitrary point forecasts using a conditional invertible neural network”, Applied Intelligence, 2024.

+Optimization of the sampling hyperparameter is performed using [Hyperopt](https://github.com/hyperopt/hyperopt)
+> J. Bergstra, D. Yamins, and D. Cox, “Making a science of model search: Hyperparameter optimization in hundreds of dimensions for vision architectures”, in Proceedings of the 30th International Conference on Machine Learning, ser.
+ICML ’13, Proceedings of Machine Learning Research, PMLR, 2013, pp. 115–123.

+Optimization of the point forecasting method's hyperparameters is performed using [Propulate](https://github.com/Helmholtz-AI-Energy/propulate)
+> O. Taubert, M. Weiel, D. Coquelin, A. Farshian, C. Debus, A. Schug, A. Streit, and M. Götz, “Massively parallel genetic optimization through asynchronous propagation of populations”, in High Performance Computing, A. Bhatele, J. Hammond, M. Baboulin, and C. Kruse, Eds., Cham, Switzerland: Springer Nature, 2023, pp. 106–124.

 The Load-BW data is taken from the Open Power System Data (OPSD) portal:
 > F. Wiese et al., “Open Power System Data: Frictionless data for electricity system modelling”, Applied Energy, vol. 236, pp. 401–409, 2019.